Vermont Masonic Family

 The Order of DeMolay is a Masonic-sponsored youth organization for young men ages 12 to 21.
-It's goal is to teach leadership and the high morals of Freemasonry to today's youth.
+Its goal is to teach leadership and the high morals of Freemasonry to today's youth.

 Are you an active or former military officer or senior NCO?
 If so, you may want to consider membership in the National Sojourners.
-It's a national fraternal organization advancing programs that promote love of country.
+It's a national fraternal organization advancing programs that promote the love of the country.
 Here in Vermont, we have an active Sojourners Chapter along with a Camp of their appendant organization, the Heroes of '76.

 The Masonic Service Association of North America has a large offering of inexpensive yet highly informative publications which will help you in your daily advancement in Masonic education.
 Some of their material can now be purchased online.